 DO NOT bring a rolling suitcase to the Amazon Jungle.
 Your luggage will be thrown on the top and bottom of boats and you’ll need to carry it over rough terrain.
 I bought a waterproof duffel bag like this one at Decathlon in Medellin right before I left, and I was so thankful that I did.
-My clothes stayed dried the whole trip and I could carry the bag like a bag pack when we had to walk a long way.
+My clothes stayed dry the whole trip and I could carry the bag like a bag pack when we had to walk a long way.

 Health and Safety

-You should have the yellow fever vaccine to come to Amazonas, as it is a high risk area and you want to protect yourself and others.
+You should have the yellow fever vaccine to come to Amazonas, as it is a high-risk area and you want to protect yourself and others.
 I also took malaria pills, although I was told by one Colombian that I probably didn’t need them (really?).
 You will get lots of mosquito bites, so better safe than sorry and I didn’t suffer any side effects from taking the pills.

-There is a hospital and drugstores in Leticia and a small clinic-hospital in Puerto Narino.
+There is a hospital and drugstores in Leticia and a small clinic hospital in Puerto Narino.
 In other places, don’t expect to be able to buy any medical supplies.
 You’ll want to make sure you have any necessary medicines and a first aid kit for emergencies at all times.